 10 Ancient Civilizations That Still Influence Us Today

-The story of ancient civilizations is the story of how modern life began.
-From the bustling cities of Mesopotamia near the Tigris and Euphrates Rivers to the grand temples of Ancient Egypt, these early societies laid the groundwork for today’s world.
-Their discoveries in urban planning, science, law, and writing shaped the development of human culture
+The story of ancient civilizations is essentially the story of how modern life began.
+From the bustling cities of Mesopotamia along the Tigris and Euphrates to the monumental pyramids of Egypt, early societies laid the groundwork for nearly every aspect of human existence.
+Their breakthroughs in law, mathematics, astronomy, medicine, architecture, agriculture, communication, and governance shaped the world we see today.

 The Inca: Masters of Mountain Engineering